 Looks are an important part of branding, especially when it is a startup, as it is their first introduction to their audience.
 The visual elements like logo, colours, typography, and imagery contribute towards creating an identity.
 However, plastering your logo on every channel is not going to be enough.
 Just as visual elements create a persona, intangible elements like copy, tagline, sound, and social media breathes life into the caricature, making it a living entity.

 A logo might be the face of the brand but rarely does that account for success.
-A startup needs to have a solid brand identity system consisting of brand guidelines to form a strong marketing strategy and even stronger customer retention value.
+A startup needs to have a solid brand identity design system consisting of brand guidelines to form a strong marketing strategy and even stronger customer retention value.

 Work On Your Story